 - “Am I emailing schools in my talent bracket?”
 (If you’re not getting the responses you want, you may need to lower your sights)

 - “Am I emailing schools that have a need?”
-(I talk extensively about how to do this in the welcome email that gets sent out when you join my email list.
+(I talk about this extensively in the 18-step game plan.
+More info on my email list.
 You can sign up here.)

 - “Am I emailing enough schools?”
 (Emailing 5-10 schools is probably not going to be sufficient.
 Target your schools, but keep in mind that the more schools you email, the better your chances are).